OpenScienceLabs/grant-proposals/scicookie/psf-grant-report-2024-01.md

 # Python Software Foundation (PSF) Grant report: SciCookie

-In January 2024 the PSF approved a new grant for SciCookie, the proposal was submitted at the end of December 2023 and will be implemented between February and April 2024\*, during which time we have been carrying out the following
+In January 2024, the PSF approved a new grant for SciCookie.
+The proposal was submitted at the end of December 2023 and is scheduled for implementation between February and April 2024\*.
+During this period, we have undertaken the following tasks:
-tasks:

-- Improve the documentation: to make it clearer, more complete and more accessible to new users.
+- Documentation Improvement: Enhancing clarity, completeness, and accessibility for new users.
-- Improve configuration aspects: to facilitate the installation and use of SciCookie.
+- Configuration Enhancement: Simplifying SciCookie installation and usage.
-- Incorporate and/or update libraries and other tools: to extend the functionalities.
-- Improve file structure: to make the code more organized and easier to maintain.
+- Library Integration and Updates: Expanding functionalities through new libraries and tools.
+- File Structure Refinement: Organizing code for improved maintenance.
-- Apply for pyOpenSci peer review: to obtain quality certification of the tool.\*\*
+- pyOpenSci Peer Review Application: Pursuing quality certification for the tool.\*\*

 Below are the responses to the event report submitted to PSF.